buttonize/docs/docs/docs/infrastructure-as-code/aws-cdk/api-reference.md

 - *Type:* string

-External ID used when creating the AWS IAM role for this instance.
+External ID used when creating the Buttonize execution AWS IAM role for this instance.

 **External ID is a secret value.
-Please make sure to retrieve it via CloudFormation Parameters or AWS SSM or other secure method.**
+Please make sure to save it to Secrets Manager or SSM or any other secure storage.**

 ---